bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "How can I help yeh' two?" the beard bellowed out, as he stood from his seat.

 Yurgunn took a step in front of Adrex, as she curled one of her braids in a finger.
-"I was hopin' I could take lift up today."
+"A' was hopin' A' could take the lift up today."
 Walking a a bit closer to the guard, she tilted her her head a bit forward, trying to make puppy eyes.
-"I need to carry some sandbags up, and they are awfully heavy."
+"A' need t' carry some sandbags up, and they are awfully heavy."

 With only the smallest of pauses, the guard responded with some regret:
 "Sorry, miss - I can't let yeh' do tha'."